| |

 Father?
 I have it on good authority that Mysterelly

-fathered four kids that we know of: two boys and two girls.
+fathered four kids that we know of: two boys and two girls, the eldest of which is the writer.

 But back to building.
 Mysterelly built (with some help, of course) the

 house that we grew up in.
-He also
+Using mostly hand tools.
+Later, he also

 built a separate shop on the property.
 Big surprise, huh?
 Before